Some parts of this page may be machine-translated.

 2-2.
 Disadvantages of Using Word for Manual Creation

-Additionally, regarding the style introduced in advantage 1, a certain level of Word skills is required to master it.
+For example, since the page size is fixed, it is not suitable for free layouts.
+Also, regarding the styles introduced in Benefit ①, a certain level of know-how is required to master them.
 Many people may find it difficult at first.

 3. Features and Advantages/Disadvantages of Excel